Sulabha Arya

 Sulabha Arya (born 15 July 1950) is an Indian actress in Hindi and Marathi film, television and stage industry.
-She is the wife of late veteran Indian cinematographer Ishan Arya and mother of cinematographer Sameer Arya and actor Sagar Arya.
-She is best known for her role of Shanti Masi in Sasural Genda Phool.
-She also portrayed Lakshmamma in Shyam Benegal's Amaravati ki Kathayein.
+She is the widow of veteran Indian cinematographer Ishan Arya and mother of cinematographer Sameer Arya and actor Sagar Arya.
+She is best known for her role as Mandira (wife of Bhattacharya) in Doordarshan's '80s sitcom "Yeh Jo Hai Zindagi" and later Shanti Maasi in Sasural Genda Phool.
+She played Kantaben in the 2003 romantic Bollywood drama, Kal Ho Na Ho, and Lakshmamma in Shyam Benegal's Amaravati ki Kathayein.

 Career

-Arya was part of the Indian television industry's first sitcom, Yeh Jo Hai Zindagi, aired in 1984.
+Arya made her television debut with the Indian television industry's first sitcom, Yeh Jo Hai Zindagi, which aired on DD National in 1984.
+Some of the notable films in which she worked include Koyla (1997) and Koi...
+Mil Gaya (2003).
 She played the role of Kanta Ben in the 2003 dramedy film Kal Ho Naa Ho.
-She played the role of the mother in law in television series, Yes Boss on SAB TV.
+She played the role of the mother-in-law in television series, Yes Boss on SAB TV.
 She was last seen at SET SAB's Maddam Sir as Saira Begum.

+In 2021, Arya was roped in for a television drama series Zindagi Mere Ghar Aana, which premiered on StarPlus on 26 July 2021, and featured Arya in the role of a grandmother.

 Personal life

 She is a Maharashtrian who married Ishan Arya (Irshad Ahsan).
 Her son Sameer Arya (married to Srishti Behl, the daughter of Ramesh Behl) is also a cinematographer, known for films like Koyla (1997), Koi...
 Mil Gaya (2003) and Shootout at Wadala (2013).